 Research grant proposals are critical for showcasing your work and convincing funders to back your research project.
 While obtaining grants brings prestige to the researcher and the institution, in some fields such as medicine, academic success depends on the number of grants and amount of funding received1.
-So, how can you write a persuasive grant proposal that will impress funders and enable you to grow your research and your career?
+So, how can you write a persuasive research grant proposal that will impress funders and enable you to grow your career?

-As with most major projects, the key to writing a successful grant proposal is planning.
+As with most major projects, the key to writing a successful research grant proposal is planning.
 This includes an effective plan for not only writing the grant but also a strong plan for the research itself.
 Planning is extremely important for writing a successful research grant proposal because your final submission needs to be a complete and consistent story of your proposed work.
 Imagine trying to draft a novel linearly from start to finish without knowing the ending beforehand.
-Writing a successful research grant application requires that you attend to every detail, which means you need a plan.
+Writing a successful research grant proposal requires that you attend to every detail, which means you need a plan.

 Remember, you are telling a story through your written grant application.
-Therefore, every part of the proposal must work together, with nothing extra to distract the reader.
+Therefore, every part of the grant proposal must work together, with nothing extra to distract the reader.
 This requires detailed planning.

-The core of the grant proposal is the research plan.
+The core of a research grant proposal is the research plan.
 A poorly planned study will not impress the funders.
 In addition to clearly showing the reader what your proposed study will look like, you will also want to emphasize the positive impact the study results will have on the field and on society at large.
 Planning time will also need to be spent in identifying a suitable funding source and ensuring that their mission aligns with your research.
-The story you tell when writing your grant proposal needs to be a story that interests them.
+The story you tell when writing your research grant proposal needs to be a story that interests them.